An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Proof that cannot be embedded on a hexagonal -mosaic while achieving crossing number.

 We now look at the specific rules for the substitutions.

-\emph{Forming $\widehat{L}$ - substitutions for the central tiles:} The easiest substitution is on the central tiles (recall the central tiles include all the interior tiles except the penultimate tiles).
+\emph{Forming $\widetilde{L}$ from $L'$ - substitutions for the central tiles:} The easiest substitution is on the central tiles (recall the central tiles include all the interior tiles except the penultimate tiles).
 We replace all the central tiles with 3-crossing tiles.
+Since $L'$ was suitably connected and had no arcs or loops in its complement, it hit all of the connection points for the interior tiles and thus replacing these tiles of $L'$ with three crossing tiles leaves a link that is still suitably connected.
 Although we pick the same tile every time we could equally well choose any 3-crossing tile and rotate it any way we want.
-Note that this can never lower the number of crossings on a tile and if $T$ contains an arc of the complement it has at most one crossing of $L$ on it, so in that case we are gaining two crossings for each such tile (see tiles $A$, $A'$, and $\widehat{A}$ in Figure~\ref{hat}).
+Note that this can never lower the number of crossings on a tile relative to $L$ or $L'$ and if $T$ intersects an arc of the complement of $L$ it has at most one crossing on it, so in that case we are gaining two crossings for each such tile relative to $L$ (see tiles $A$, $A'$, and $\widetilde{A}$ in Figure~\ref{hat}).